AlesonDEV/BEST-HACKath0n-2024-PESTUNE/README.md

 # BloodFlow

-A new moder Flutter and ASP.NET project.
+A new modern Flutter and ASP.NET project.
 This project is hosted on Azure and can be accessed at [Blood Flow Presentation Layer](https://bloodflowpresentaionlayer20240428063721.azurewebsites.net/).

 ## Getting Started